stanfordnmbl/MatlabStaticOptimization/README.md

 ## Running example code
 Clone the repository and use the MAIN_StaticOptimization.m script to run the code for example walking data.

 To run this code using your own data, you must scale a model and run Inverse Kinematics and Inverse Dynamics.
-Then change
+Then change the paths in MAIN_StaticOptimization.m and settings to match your data and desired simulation settings.

 ## Functionality
 Like the OpenSim static optimization algorithm, this approach solves for muscle activations at each timestep, however there are several differences.